 - J.P.
 Boden, in defending infringement claims brought by a nonpracticing entity, based on a patent claiming a method of tracking package deliveries.
 The plaintiff voluntarily dismissed the claims with prejudice.

+- MPEG-LA, a patent pool administrator, in various successful patent actions.
 The Am Law Litigation Daily named the partner in charge of MPEG-LA “Litigator of the Week” in 2010 for his successful role in its settlement during trial of an action pertaining to its MPEG-2 patent portfolio licensing program.